$26.66-$33.03 hourly / $4,621.38-$5,725.08 monthly / $55,456.56-$68,700.96 annual

 Updates the athletic website; monitors user feedback and provides appropriate responses.

-Implements a social media plan using outlets such as Twitter, Facebook and Instagram to share program, game, and athlete information and to develop a fan base and sense of community amongst followers.
+Implements a comprehensive, multi-platform social media plan to share program, game, and athlete information and to develop a fan base and sense of community amongst followers.

 Attends college and community events to represent and promote inter-collegiate athletic program.